wilsonte-umich/aws-shiny-server/README.md

 recognized and installed:

 - the app root directory must be: `/srv/apps/<your-app-name>`
-- each app root directory must contain files:
+- each app root directory should contain files:
     - `install-packages.yml` = a simple list of the unquoted names of the R pacakages your app requires, one line per package
     - either a single script `app.R` or two scripts `ui.R` and `server.R`

-The R script(s) that define your app will be sourced into the global environment after user authentication and app selection.
-The scripts must declare two typical Shiny functions that define the app:
+The R script(s) that define your app will be sourced after user authentication and app selection.
+The scripts must declare two typical Shiny functions that define the app and that will be called to load it:
 - `ui <- function(request) ...`
 - `server <- function(input, output, session) ...`

+Your app scripts should NOT call shiny::runApp() or other similar function to launch the app.
+Your app will be embedded into the aws-shiny-server wrapper page, i.e., Shiny will already be running.

 ## Install the app(s) for use